neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Get All Contacts

-This endpoint retrieves all contacts.
+Returns the list of all the contacts.

 ```php
 <?php